brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

 ---

 13. Your company has signed up with a cloud provider and you will be using storage and virtual machines with the provider.
 The provider has provided your organization some expectations for what the service should perform at.
-What type of agreement provides a guarantee of a certain level of service such as “Uptime”?
+What type of agreement provides a guarantee of a certain level of service such as “Uptime”?<br>
     _Sua empresa se inscreveu em um provedor de nuvem e você usará armazenamento e máquinas virtuais com o provedor.
 O provedor forneceu à sua organização algumas expectativas sobre o desempenho do serviço.
 Que tipo de contrato oferece garantia de um determinado nível de serviço como “Uptime”?_

     :black_large_square: Performance Agreement